 - Set Up Your Shopify Store

 With Shopify, retailers can sell and ship directly from their very own website.
-This is a great tool for storefronts looking to start their online shop or bring checkout capabilities to an existing website.
+This is a great tool for storefronts looking to start selling from an online shop or bring checkout capabilities to an existing website.